KristjanErikRuubel/CalculatorProject/README.md

 Supported Operands: "sum", "div", "sub", "prod"

-Cors is implemented on port 3000 so front end should be ran on port 3000.
+Cors is implemented on port 3000 so front end should run on port 3000.

 Time ran litte short, didnt have time to implement intregration tests.